Scott3142/scott3142.github.io/_pages/btec.md

 ---
 title: BTEC Technicals
-coursename: Digital Applications Development
+coursename: Mobile Apps Development
 layout: default
 year: 2017/2018
 permalink: /btec/index.html

-hero: This page relates to the <em>BTEC Technicals</em> course <em>Digital Applications Development</em> running at Bridgend College during the academic year 2017/2018.
+hero: This page relates to the <em>BTEC Firsts</em> course <em>Mobile Apps Development</em> running at Bridgend College during the academic year 2017/2018.
 Course notes and program files will be available to download here and will be updated as new material is added.
-Comments and questions welcome at any time.
+Comments and questions welcome at any time. <em>N.B.
+The first 4 lessons relate to a former course - BTEC Technicals Level 2: Digital Applications Development</em>.

-contact: The main point of contact for all questions relating to this course will be <a href="/contact" target="_blank">Scott Morgan</a> (<a href="mailto:MorganSN@cardiff.ac.uk" target="_blank">MorganSN@cardiff.ac.uk</a>).
+contact: The main point of contact for all questions relating to this course will be <a href="/contact" target="_blank">Scott Morgan</a> (<a href="mailto:smorgan@bridgend.ac.uk" target="_blank">smorgan@bridgend.ac.uk</a>).
 Support will be provided via e-mail or during class.
 ---

 <p>{{ page.hero }}</p>